|480A.01||Court of Appeals.|

 (3) otherwise, at a place as designated by the appellate administrator.

-(1) if the petitioner resides outside of Hennepin and Ramsey Counties, but within Minnesota, either at the session of the Court of Appeals in Hennepin or Ramsey County, or at a session of the Court of Appeals in the judicial district in which the petitioner resides, as designated by the petitioner in the petition for review;
+(a) If the petitioner resides outside of Hennepin and Ramsey Counties, but within Minnesota, either at the session of the Court of Appeals in Hennepin or Ramsey County, or at a session of the Court of Appeals in the judicial district in which the petitioner resides, as designated by the petitioner in the petition for review.

-(b) Upon its own motion or upon the certification of the Court of Appeals, the Supreme Court may provide for accelerated review of any case if (1) the question presented is an important one upon which the court has not, but should rule, (2) the lower courts have held a statute to be unconstitutional, or (3) the lower courts have so far departed from the accepted and usual course of justice as to call for an exercise of the court's supervisory powers.
+(b) Upon its own motion or upon the certification of the Court of Appeals, the Supreme Court may provide for accelerated review of any case if (i) the question presented is an important one upon which the court has not, but should rule, (ii) the lower courts have held a statute to be unconstitutional or (iii) the lower courts have so far departed from the accepted and usual course of justice as to call for an exercise of the court's supervisory powers.

 The Supreme Court may adopt Rules of Appellate Procedure governing the proceedings before itself and before the Court of Appeals and regulating appellate practice.
 The Court of Appeals may adopt supplementary rules not in conflict with the Rules of Appellate Procedure.